Robert Rozbruch, MD

 How is osteosarcoma diagnosed?

-The symptoms of osteosarcoma are typically pain near a joint, most commonly the knee, that does not remit with rest or pain medications.
+Typically, patients with osteosarcoma report pain near a joint, most commonly the knee, that does not remit with rest or pain medications.
 The pain usually increases with time and is aggravated by impact activity or merely putting weight on the extremity.
 An X-ray is the first step in making a diagnosis.
-Once there is suspicion for an osteosarcoma, referral to a physician who specializes in orthopedic oncology is recommended.
+Once we suspect an osteosarcoma, we recommend a referral to a physician who specializes in orthopedic oncology.

 How is osteosarcoma treated?

-After the initial chemotherapy and surgical procedures, the patient is followed over time to monitor for disease recurrence.
+After the initial chemotherapy and surgical procedures, the treatment team follows the patient over time to monitor for disease recurrence.
 Although any diagnosis of cancer is life altering for a patient and their family, osteosarcoma is treatable and many patients are cured of the disease.

 Soft Tissue Sarcoma